AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 You can also add a custom field to your data and refer to it by using the {api:anychart.format.Context#getData}getData(){api} method.

 The sample below demonstrates how to work with formatting functions.
-Along with regular fields, a custom field *num_speakers* is used:
+In the case of language groups, tooltips display the number of children (weight); in the case of languages, they show the number of native speakers – the information from the custom field *num_speakers*:

 ```
 // create data